simonrupf/MonSens/wireless/ESP8266/README.md

 // include and create your sensor object(s) here

 void setup() {
-  // note that setSsid is not usedhere mcu.setPort(port);
+  // note that setSsid is not used here mcu.setPort(port);
   mcu.init();
   // add your sensor(s) here
 }

 void loop() {
   mcu.communicate();
 }